LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

        ...
    :- end_object.

-The same rules applies to protocols implemented by categories.
+The same rules apply to protocols implemented by categories.

 .. _protocols_built_in: